-BIO 111L FIELD BIOLOGY Four credit hours
+BIO 111L FIELD BIOLOGY

-For non-biology majors only; does not count toward biology major credits
+For non-biology majors only; does not count toward biology major or minor

 An ecological approach to the study of life with emphasis on the outdoor world and peoples place in it.
 A field and laboratory course emphasizing the natural history of selected aquatic and terrestrial ecosystems.